Andalucía Spanish Language School Trips & Tours

 Language Workshops at Benalmádena Language School

-Pupils will take part in speaking and listening sessions with native speakers, greatly enhancing their learning experience.
-NST can provide an intensive Spanish Language course in a highly prestigious school in Benalmádena.
+Students will take part in speaking and listening sessions with native speakers, greatly enhancing their learning experience.
+We can provide an intensive Spanish Language course in highly prestigious schools in Benalmádena.

-Offering a fully tailored course, this school will ensure your pupils receive relevant content and delivery methods according to their study level.
-Pupils will be split in maximum groups of 15 with qualified teachers.
+Offering a fully tailored course, this school will ensure your students receive relevant content and delivery methods according to their study level.

 Torremolinos Aqua Park